 We ask you to provide your own table, the dimensions of which should be no larger than 180cm by 70cm.
-We will provide tables at a cost of £20.00 per table for those unable to provide their own -these are folding "trestle" type tables which measure 180 cm by 70cm.
-Few parts of the site are completely level.
 You are obviously welcome to bring chairs.
-There are no facilities for fixing items or structures to any supports eg walls because there are no walls and we do not have permission from the owners of various parts of the site.
+There are no facilities for fixing items or structures to any supports eg walls because there are no walls adjacent to the stalls pitches.
 There is no electrical supply to the stall pitches.

 You are welcome to bring a gazebo but please check beforehand that it will fit into the 2.5 metre pitch.
-Some parts of the street are wider than others and this may affect/restrict the positioning and use of gazebos.
-Gazebos need to be secured by weights, as pegs cannot be used on the street.
+Gazebos need to be secured, either by weights, or by pegs, as we will be on a grassy pitch.

 How much does it cost?